jaswinder6991/near-intents-1click-example/README.md

 3. **Set up environment variables**

-   Copy the example environment file
+   Copy the example environment file and fill it in with the appropriate values

    ```sh
    cp .env.example .env
    ```

-   - **Get your account private key (if stored in local CLI config)**
+   - **Get Near Account private key (if stored in local CLI config)**

      ```sh
      near account export-account <your_account> using-private-key network-config mainnet
      ```

+   - **Get Arbitrum Account private key**

+     Follow [this guide](https://support.metamask.io/ru/configure/accounts/how-to-export-an-accounts-private-key/) to export the private key of your Arbitrum wallet from MetaMask.

 Now that your environment is set up, let’s define the objective for this walkthrough.